 As with most destinations, attractions are an area where you can really save or really spend depending on what you want to see and do.
 New York City has plenty of free things on hand including visiting parks, checking out Times Square, walking across the Brooklyn Bridge, and window shopping along 5th avenue.
 Many of New York City’s museums and galleries are free as well (or offer free admission at certain times).

 That being said, there are probably a few paid activities you want to take part in as well.
-Perhaps a boat tour on the river to see the Statue of Liberty and the NYC skyline, a visit to the Empire State Building, or taking part in the total 9/11 experience.
+Perhaps a boat tour on the river to see the Statue of Liberty and the NYC skyline, a visit to the Top of the Rock, or taking part in the total 9/11 experience.
 If you plan on doing a lot of these types of activities, then you may want to consider getting the New York City Pass which offers better value than going to all the attractions individually.

 Finally, don’t forget about Broadway!
 Going to a Broadway show is a must when in New York City.
 If there is something specific you really want to see, then make sure to book ahead of time.
 If you’re up for anything, you can try the TKTS Booth in Times Square the day of and see what you can get.